Creating fun educational videos has proved to be our favorite resource in making the connection between children and teachers during this time.

 Pierce County is committed to helping children and families.
 We have two programs for children within our Community Action Programs Division called Early Childhood Education (ECEAP) and ChildReach.

 ECEAP is free, state-funded preschool that provides experiences geared to meet children's individual needs and skills.
 Families with children age 3 or 4 years old by August 31st may qualify for this free opportunity.
 We accept applications year round.

+Fill out the application and send to the address below.
+Review the full application instructions.
 Not sure if you qualify?
 Easily fill out an inquiry online or call us at 253-798-4400 (press option #4) to learn more about the program!

 We have 9 ECEAP classrooms in 7 locations across Pierce County including Bonney Lake, Buckley, Eatonville, Orting, South Hill, Sumner, and University Place.
 Dual language (Spanish/English) programs are available at the South Hill and Sumner sites.

 Benefits of ECEAP include socialization, early literacy and math activities, screening for vision and hearing, developmental screening, outdoor play, and USDA meals.
 There are also opportunities for parents and guardians since our ECEAP teams work hard to provide families with education, activities, volunteer opportunities, community resources and referrals.